Faster Reinforcement Learning by Freezing Slow States: Related Work

 Our proposed frozen-state algorithms are also related to literature on \emph{hierarchical reinforcement learning}, which are methods that artificially decompose a complex problem into smaller sub-problems \citep{barto2003recent}.
 Approaches include the options framework \citep{sutton1999between}, the hierarchies of abstract machines (HAMs) approach \citep{parr1998hierarchical}, and MAXQ value function decomposition \citep{dietterich2000hierarchical}.

 Out of these three approaches, the options framework is most closely related to this paper.
 A \emph{Markov option} (also called a \emph{macro-action} or \emph{temporally extended action}) is composed of a policy, a termination condition, and an initiation set \citep{sutton1999between, precup2000temporal}.
 One of the biggest challenges is to automatically construct options that can effectively speed up reinforcement learning.
 A large portion of work in this direction is based on \emph{subgoals}, states that might be beneficial to reach \citep{digney1998learning, mcgovern2001automatic, jonsson2005causal, ciosek2015value, wang2022subgoal}.
 The subgoals are identified by utilizing the learned model of the environment \citep{menache2002q, mannor2004dynamic, csimcsek2004using, csimcsek2005identifying}, or through trajectories without learning a model \citep{mcgovern2001automatic, stolle2002learning}.

 The options (and subgoals) framework is largely motivated by robotics and navigation-related tasks, while we are particularly interested in solving problems that arise in the operations research and operations management domains.
-The problems that we study do not decompose naturally into ``subgoals'' --- leading us to identify and focus on the fast-slow structure, which does indeed arise naturally for many problems of interest.
+The problems that we study do not decompose naturally into ``subgoals,'' leading us to identify and focus on the fast-slow structure, which does indeed arise naturally for many problems of interest.

 Another work that is related to the options framework is \citet{song2020temporal}, who divide finite-horizon MDPs into two sub-problems along the time horizon, and concatenate their optimal solutions to generate an overall solution.
-Our paper also, in a sense, divides MDPs along the time horizon, but our work is quite different from \citet{song2020temporal} in that we work on \emph{infinite horizon problems} and convert them into auxiliary problems that operate on a \emph{slower timescale}, which takes advantage of reusable lower-level policies.
-More importantly, the various methods we propose all build on the idea of freezing certain states to reduce computational cost, which is unique to our approach and to our knowledge, this is a novel direction that has not been proposed before.
+Our paper also, in a sense, divides MDPs along the time horizon, but our work is quite different from that of \citet{song2020temporal} in that we work on \emph{infinite horizon problems} and convert them into auxiliary problems that operate on a \emph{slower timescale}, which takes advantage of reusable lower-level policies.
+More importantly, the various methods we propose all build on the idea of freezing certain states to reduce computational cost, which is unique to our approach and, to our knowledge, this is a novel direction that has not been proposed before.